EasonLiaw/mentalhealth_status_classification/README.md

 For this project, the main goal is to deploy initial classification models that help to monitor a child’s wellbeing status during the pandemic period.
 By identifying factors that influence the status of a child’s wellbeing through a customized survey, the government will be able to make more informed decisions/new policies that reduce the risk of a child having behavioral or emotional difficulties or both.

-Dataset is provided in .json format by client under Training_Batch_Files folder for model training.
+Dataset is provided in .json format by client under Training_Batch_Files folder for model training. (not included in this repository due to data confidentiality reasons)

 For model prediction, a web API is used (created using StreamLit) for user input.
 Note that results generated from model prediction along with user inputs can be stored in various formats (i.e. in CSV file format or another database).